Lady Jessica: 1984 film

-Lady Jessica was portrayed by Francesca Annis in the 1984 David Lynch film Dune.
 Richard Corliss of Time praised "the lustrous Francesca Annis ... who whispers her lines with the urgency of erotic revelation.
 In those moments when Annis is onscreen, Dune finds the emotional center that has eluded it in its parade of rococo decor and austere special effects.
 She reminds us of what movies can achieve when they have a heart as well as a mind."
+Michel Chion described the depiction of Jessica in the film as a "radical reversal" from the novel, writing that "Jessica becomes a gentle woman, a solicitous mother and wife, and finally a docile and discreet companion in flight."
+Praising the work of costume designer Bob Ringwood, Ed Naha wrote, "In terms of sheer artistry, Lady Jessica's costumes deserve much applause.
+She wears a variety of shimmering gowns that are never anything less than ornate."

 2000 miniseries

 Saskia Reeves played the role in the 2000 Sci-Fi Channel TV miniseries Frank Herbert's Dune.
 In her review of the 2000 miniseries, Emmet Asher-Perrin of Tor.com wrote that Reeves "embodies everything that you would expect from Lady Jessica in both bearing and commanding presence."